 GREETINGS FROM TWAICB

-With the successes of the creative initiatives and high school experiences of The World As It Could Be program over the last seven years, we have gained the following insights that form the basis for creating this curriculum:
+With the successes of the creative initiatives and high school experiences of The World As It Could Be program, we have gained the following insights that form the basis for creating this curriculum:

 - The UDHR provides an exciting framework for actively engaging in local and global efforts toward the achievement of life, liberty and human dignity for all people;